ATLANTIC CANADIAN POETS' ARCHIVE

 Since its launch in March 2012, the Atlantic Canadian Poets' Archive (ACPA) has grown to include entries on many poets from the Atlantic provinces.
 Among of them are the contemporary, the foundational, and the obscure.
 Diversity in style, form, theme, and subject speak to the importance of each entry, which all contribute to our understanding of the poetics of Atlantic Canada as a whole.

-Don Domanski, Lesley Choyce, Sue Goyette, John Steffler, Tonja Gunvaldsen-Klaassen, and Susan Paddon have all won the J.M.
+Many of the poets featured on this archive have received major regional and national awards: Don Domanski, Lesley Choyce, Sue Goyette, John Steffler, Tonja Gunvaldsen-Klaassen, and Susan Paddon have all won the J.M.
 Abrahams award (formerly the Atlantic Poetry Prize); Don McKay is the two-time winner of the Governor General’s Poetry Award, along with previous winners Al Purdy, George Elliott Clarke, and nominees Tammy Armstrong and Lynn Davies; both McKay and Anne Simpson have won the Griffin Poetry prize.
 The Archive also includes entries on unsung, yet deserving poets.
 The editors of the ACPA have made it their goal to celebrate each poet individually and the genre of Atlantic Canadian poetry.

 Although the ACPA has many entries, it does not represent the entirety of Atlantic Canadian poets.
 The poets featured on this archive are selected by undergraduate scholars, whether out of personal interest or because a poet's work was studied in class.
 As such, we have composed an extensive compendium of Atlantic Canadian poets yet to be written on as a resource for future students and ACPA submissions.
 Please consult our Resources page for this list and other helpful tools.

+This Archive represents a big step toward raising awareness of the talented writers in this great backyard.
 While our work is based out of St. Thomas University in Fredericton, NB, we accept submissions from all across Atlantic Canada.
 We seek to provide a venue for scholarly voices and we wish to extend this conversation.

 Managing Editors